Gayaza–Ziroobwe Road

 Gayaza–Ziroobwe Road is a road in central Uganda, connecting the towns of Gayaza in Wakiso District and Ziroobwe in Luweero District.

 Location

 The road starts at Gayaza and proceeds northeastwards, going through Namulonge, Busiika, and Bugema before ending in Ziroobwe, a distance of about 33 km.
-The coordinates of the road in Bugema, Luweero District are 0°34'14.0"N, 32°38'38.0"E (Latitude:0.570556; Longitude:32.643889).

 Overview

 Prior to 2007, the road had a gravel surface.
 In 2007, the government of Uganda began to upgrade the surface to bitumen at an estimated cost of US$40 million.
 The work, undertaken by Serbian firm Energoprojekt, began in March 2007 and was originally expected to be completed in November 2009.
 The construction and improvement of the road were extended to include the Kampala-Gayaza section of the road.
 Because of repeated delays, work was not completed until June 2011.

 Points of interest

 The following points of interest also lie along or near the road: